 In the wake of public demonstrations and protests over police use of force, President Obama created a Task Force of police practitioners and academics to address increasing tensions between local law enforcement and the communities they serve.
-In March 2015, The President's Task Force on 21st Century Policing released its final report which has received widespread attention by national and local media.
-In 2015, my Management Team and I read through the Task Force report, and discussed this document at a number of Management Team meetings.
-We believe the Task Force report is an important document at this point in time in the history of policing.
+In March 2015, The President's Task Force on 21st Century Policing released its final report which received widespread attention by national and local media, and by those in the policing field.

-As we completed our review of the report, we found the report to be a valuable assessment tool for examining initiatives and practices adopted by MPD in years past.
+In 2015, MPD command staff reviewed the Task Force Report and evaluated where we stood as an agency.
+As we completed our review of the report, we found it to be a valuable assessment tool for examining initiatives and practices adopted by MPD in years past.
 We also found by discussing the Task Force report, we were able to identify areas where we, as an organization, could improve.
 The Madison Police Department has been guided for many years by a set of core values we believe are very consistent with the ideas and recommendations identified by the President's Task Force on 21st Century Policing.

 The following pages will identify the recommendations and action items from the 21st Century Policing document.
 Not all recommendations or action items are directed at local law enforcement, and as such are not addressed in this report.
-Where appropriate, the current status at MPD is detailed, as well as the identification of areas for continued improvement based on these specific recommendations.
+This document reflects an update to MPD's original response, which was released in January of 2016.
+The original version of the report is available on our website: www.cityofmadison.com/police/documents/21stCenturyPolicing.pdf.